Prix du XXe siècle - Winners

-The Royal Architectural Institute of Canada and the National Trust for Canada wish to promote public awareness about significant Canadian architecture of the 20th century.
+The Royal Architectural Institute of Canada and the Canadian National Trust wish to raise public awareness of 20th-century buildings of major national architectural significance.

 Recipient(s) | Architect(s) | ||